MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/multi-tenant/multiple-aad-tenants-in-alz-handling-c-r.md

 - Require approval in PIM to activate critical roles such as the Global Administrator Role.
   - Consider making approvers from multiple teams approve Global Administrator usage.
 - Enable monitoring/notifications on Global Administrator role activation to all required stakeholders.
-- Ensure that the "Access management for Azure resources" setting on Global Administrators is set to `No` where it's not required.
+- Ensure that the "Access management for Azure resources" setting on Global Administrators is set to `No` were it's not required.

 ## Next steps